-\\IFRS 18 Presentation and Disclosure in Financial Statements - The IASB issued IFRS 18 Presentation and Disclosure in Financial Statements in April 2024.
+IFRS 18 Presentation and Disclosure in Financial Statements - The IASB issued IFRS 18 Presentation and Disclosure in Financial Statements in April 2024.
 IFRS 18 aims to improve how companies communicate in their financial statements, with a focus on information about financial performance in the statement of profit or loss.
 IFRS 18 is accompanied by limited amendments to the requirements in IAS 7 Statement of Cash Flows.
 IFRS 18 is effective from 1 January 2027.
 IFRS 18 replaces IAS 1 Presentation of Financial Statements and will affect the presentation and disclosure of financial performance in the Group's interim condensed consolidated financial statements when adopted.

-The Group does not expect the adoption of the above new standards, amendments and interpretations, other than IFRS 18 (Presentation and Disclosure in Financial Statements), issued to have a material impact on the future interim condensed consolidated financial statements of the Group.
+The Group does not expect the adoption of the above new standards, amendments and interpretations to have a material impact on the future interim condensed consolidated financial statements of the Group.